Categories

 • how to prepare for media interviews (message maps, Q&As, and tough questions among others)

-• how to deliver interviews (covering both verbal and non-verbal delivery with special attention to techniques such as key bridging, headlining, and flagging techniques)
+• how to deliver interviews (covering both verbal and non-verbal delivery with special attention to techniques such as bridging, headlining, and flagging)

 • how to follow-up after interviews